All you Need is Love: The Effect of Moral Support on Performance

-This study presents evidence on the role of moral support on performance in a competitive environment.
-We take advantage of an unusual change in the Argentinean football legislation.
-In August 2013, as a matter of National security, the Argentinean government forced all the teams of the first division to play their games with only home team supporters.
-Supporters of the visiting teams were not allowed to be in stadiums during league games.
-We estimate the effect of this exogenous variation of supporters on team performance, and we find that visiting teams are, on average, about 20% more likely to lose without their supporters.
-Moreover, we find that the lack of supporters of the visiting team increased the score differential between the home team and the visitor.
-The effect of the ban is stronger for big teams, who have the highest number of supporters when playing away.
-In addition, we find no evidence of changes of referees' decisions due to the ban, suggesting that the effect on team performance is due to the loss of moral support rather than a change in referees hostility.
-As placebo test, we run the analysis using contemporaneous cup matches, where the visiting team supporters were allowed to attend.
-We find no effect of the ban on the cup games, which provides additional empirical support to our findings.
-Our results offer unique and novel empirical evidence of the importance on moral support on performance.
+This study presents unique empirical evidence on the importance of moral support for performance.
+We take advantage of an unusual change in Argentinean football legislation.
+In August 2013, as a matter of National security, the Argentinean government forced all teams in the first division to play their games with only home team supporters.
+Supporters of visiting teams were not allowed to be in stadiums during league games.
+We estimate the effect of this exogenous variation of supporters on team performance, and find that visiting teams are, on average, about 20% more likely to lose without the presence of their supporters.
+As a counterfactual experiment, we run the analysis using contemporaneous cup games, where the visiting team supporters were allowed to attend, and find no effect of the ban on those games.
+Moreover, the ban does not affect the decisions of referees, the lineups or the market value of the teams, suggesting that the effect on team performance is due to the loss of moral support rather than other factors.
+Finally, we find that moral support is more relevant, and often pivotal, when there is balance of power between the two teams, suggesting that moral support compensates the power of monetary resources.
+This paper provides a proof of concept of moral support as an important non-monetary resource, even in settings with high monetary incentives.

 JEL Classification: D01, D91, J24